mkapuscik/mkapuscik.github.io/about.md

 This site is a place for me to document some of my personal projects.

 ## Me ##
-I'm a EE student and currently a hardware engineer at 222 Labs.
+I'm a EE student and currently an embedded systems consultant working with Toyon Research Corp. and Bell-Everman Inc.